MONKEY Manual

 WAKE

 The first function you should get familiar with is the WAKE key.
-Pressing SHIFT + WAKE will reset the device, and pressing SHIFT + long pressing WAKE will reboot the device.
-MONKEY has a workflow that you might not be familiar with.
-If you ever get lost, WAKE is by your side!
+Pressing SHIFT + WAKE will reset the device, and SHIFT + long pressing WAKE will reboot the device.
+If you ever get lost, use WAKE to quickly reset the device state back to it’s default state.

 OCT- and OCT+